gingerchew/ginger.wtf-2024/src/posts/how-i-updated-my-site.md

 ---
 title: Accomplishing the unthinkable
 subtitle: I finished my website.
 That's right, anything is possible!
-description: Updating your site can be easy when you use 11ty and a good template.
+description: Updating your site is simplified when you use 11ty and a good template.
 tags:
     - retrospectives
     - success